 - Facet joint injections are useful if your facet joints are causing pain.
 This treatment involves the injection of an anti-inflammatory steroid into the facet joints of the vertebrae which numbs the joint and can provide pain relief.

-Radiofrequency neurotomy is another alternative treatment option that is available to our Austin degenerative disc disease patients.
+Radiofrequency Ablation / Rhizotomy is another alternative treatment option that is available to our Austin degenerative disc disease patients.
 It involves using heat generated by radio waves to damage certain nerves, stifling their ability to carry pain signals throughout the body.
-The procedure delivers radio waves to the targeted nerves via needles inserted through the skin of the upper spine.
+The procedure delivers radio waves to the targeted nerves via needles inserted through the skin of the spine.

 Degenerative Disc Disease Treatment in Austin

-At the Diagnostic Pain Center in Austin, we see patients with a variety of spinal issues.
+Our Austin pain doctors see patients with a variety of spinal issues.
 One of the more common disorders that we encounter among our adult patients is degenerative disc disease.
-It is a condition that Dr. Robert Marks and our professional team is experienced with diagnosing and successfully treating.
+It is a condition that our providers are experienced with diagnosing and successfully treating.
 Call us today at (512) 981-7246 for more information on degenerative disc disease treatment in Austin, or to schedule a visit to our clinic.
 You may also request an appointment online.